alexsanderp/hurb-airbyte-local/README.md

 To create an unofficial connector, I suggest each connector is in a separate github repository to take advantage of github version control.
 A monorepo is also an option, but I've considered using separate repositories to get separate versions and release notes.

-The steps are: create a github repo, use the airbyte generate.sh script to create connector base code and copy files to connector github repo.
+The steps are: create a github repo, use the airbyte generate.sh script to create connector base code and copy folder to connector github repo.

 #### Generating a connector written in python